 As a school we strive to ensure a high level of communication with parents so that you feel well informed about what is happening in school and how your child is progressing.
 This includes Meet the Teacher Evening, Parents' Evenings and reports.
 For children with SEND there are some extra opportunities to meet.

-Autumn Spring Summer All children Parents Evening Parents Evening Written Report Children with SEND As above plus: All about me meeting with Class teacher and SENco Target/IEP As above plus: Target/IEP Review Meeting As above plus: Target/IEP Review Meeting Review Meeting
+Autumn Spring Summer

+All children Parents Evening Parents Evening Written Report

+Children with SEND As above plus: As above plus: As above plus:

+All about me Target/IEP Target/IEP

+meeting with Review Meeting Review Meeting